AnishDe12020/100-days-of-code/log.md

 **Today's Progress**: Re-wrote the whole logic for handling my side project's main feature.

 **Thoughts:** Quite some progress today, plan on finish the User profile page in my side project tomorrow.

+### Day 34: 28th March, 2022, Monday

+**Today's Progress**: Made the User profile page in my side project and small improvements.

+**Thoughts:** Should have started the landing page today but that should be finished by tomorrow.
+Also plan on deploying to prod tomorrow.